opf/md-to-pdf/docs/STYLING.md

 * italic
 * bolditalic

-They must be placed relative to the styling yml as shown here:
+They must be placed relative to the styling yml as the example shown here:

 ```
 /